openintegrationhub/Data-and-Domain-Models/MasterDataModels/README.md

 The Order's root defines the model as an OIH Data Record by extending it.
 This way, the _Order_ entity is the one and only entry point to the aggregate.

-The JSON schema for this example is accessible [here](../src/examples/schema/order.json).
+The JSON schema for this example is accessible under [/src/examples/schema/order.json](../src/examples/schema/order.json).

 ## 6. Rules and Regulations for OMDMs provided by the OIH community